 This moves into a discussion about old industries being disrupted by networked services which didn't even intend to do so.
 Rushkoff argues that many internet-age services - like Pandora - are locally disruptive, but then turn to the NYSE to get funded and so fail to challenge the real paradigm they ought to be disrupting.

 This is also critical: jobs are not the problem.
-I don't want a job - I want my basic needs fulfilled and a degree of comfort and security which will enable me to make a meaningful contribution.
+We don't want jobs.
+We want our basic needs fulfilled and a degree of comfort and security which will enable us to make a meaningful contribution.
 Jobs are an artifact of the industrial age and a certain way of existing in time.

 "What I am looking at in Present Shock is what McLuhan called the difference in media environments created by different technologies.
 The invention of text is what put us in time to begin with.
 With text, we got accountability [...]
 With text we got a religion that was based on accountability: it was a covenant, a contract with God [...]
-We get moschiach, we get messiah, we get the calendar, we get the past and future, we get laws, we get sabbath.
+We get moshiach, we get messiah, we get the calendar, we get progress,w e get goals, we get the past and future, we get laws, we get sabbath.
 With the clock, we get the industrial age, we get efficiency [...] we get interest-based currency and the idea of trying to do more in less.
 We get a time-is-money, efficiency-based culture."

-The conversation moves into a description of "presentist" narratives and the further breaking down of this single crisis-climax-sleep, hero's journey arc typical of Western culture into something more like a role-playing video game, where we
+The conversation at this point moves into a description of "presentist" narratives and the further breaking down of the hero's journey arc typical of Western culture into something more like a role-playing video game, where we

-"Uncover reality, rather than move through a singular narrative [...]
+"Uncover reality, rather than move through a singular narrative with a beginning and an end [...]
 It ends up much more fractal!
 It turns out we don't have to have an end to reality."

-At 43 minutes, we move into the Q&A section.
-The first question asks if this is a novel problem because, for instance, Buddhism can be seen as a system for dealing with present shock and pulling you deeply into the now.
+At 43 minutes, the conversation moves into the Q&A section with the audience.
+The first questioner wonders if this is really a novel problem because, for instance, Buddhism can be seen as a 2500 years old system for dealing with present shock and pulling you deeply into the now.
 To which Rushkoff answers:

 "The problem has been around forever, but the form of distraction from the present changes."

-He describes chronos (clock time) and kairos (human time, timing).
-Each invention - text, the clock, digital technology - takes us out of kairos and into chronos and, in each case, the answer is the same: to fall back into the present and to be here now.
-But the trick to being here now in an industrial era is different than the trick to being here now in a digital era.
+He points again to Chronos (clock time) and Kairos (human time, timing).
+Text, the clock, digital technology are all inventions that take us out of Kairos and into Chronos and, in each case, the answer is the same: to fall back into the present and to be here now.
+But the trick to being here now in an industrial era is different from the trick to being here now in a digital era.

-A question about cultural preservation comes next, not relevant to this brief.
-Then a question about our inability to be totally locally reliant - i.e. you cannot make your phone yourself, you rely on a complex global supply chain.
-Rushkoff acknowledges this and replies:
+We are unable to be totally locally reliant - i.e. you cannot make your phone yourself, you need a complex global supply chain.
+How can we navigate this?